Weight gain during pregnancy: what to check?

 How can I monitor my weight gain during pregnancy?

-This is important for the health of both mother and baby.
+It's important for the health of both mother and baby.
 Excess weight can increase the risk of complications.
 You can monitor your weight by following the recommendations, which vary according to your pre-pregnancy body mass index (BMI).
 Regular weighing (about once a week, at the same time) is also an option, but you may want to wait for follow-up appointments.

 Weight gain curve